Skip to main content

 • Description.
 Purpose of the flow.

 • Type.
-The execution scope of the flow, determined by the type of microservice you want to run.
-It can be done at the user session level, with the corresponding permissions, or at the device level, with administrative access.
+This is the execution scope of the flow, determined by the type of microservice you want to run.
+It can be configured at a user session level, with the corresponding permissions, or at a device level, with administrative access.

 • Enabled.
 Indicates if the flow is Enabled or Disabled.